nikvoronin/nikvoronin/README.md

-## Hey there
+## Hi!

-📜️ Blog is here &rarr; https://nikvoronin.github.io/blog/<br/>
+- Gists are there &rarr; https://gist.github.com/nikvoronin/.
-⭐️ Gists are there &rarr; https://gist.github.com/nikvoronin/
+- Abandoned blog about TwinCAT, Beckhoff, etc. still there &rarr; [Go TwinCAT](https://gotwincat.blogspot.com/).

-You can find me on [Mastodon](https://mastodon.social/@nvoronin) and [LinkedIn](https://www.linkedin.com/in/nikolai-voronin/).
-Abandoned blog about TwinCAT, Beckhoff, etc. still there &rarr; [Go TwinCAT](https://gotwincat.blogspot.com/).
+- You can find me on [Mastodon](https://mastodon.social/@nvoronin) and [LinkedIn](https://www.linkedin.com/in/nikolai-voronin/).

 ### Projects